jcreaner92/DatabricksAutomation/README.md

 <summary>Click Dropdown... </summary>
 <br>

+- TO DO: See if Forking can replace this.
-- In your Github account create a new Repository "DatabricksAutomation"
+- In your Github account create a new Repository "DatabricksAutomation".
+For this demo make it Public.
 - Click "Import Code"

 <img width="904" alt="image" src="https://user-images.githubusercontent.com/108273509/188488093-78b60917-ec8d-4cf4-b59d-5283c9ef2ce9.png">